About the college

 Termly 'Platnaeur' Concerts are given by professional musicians and there is a summer student-organised Arts Festival featuring music, art and drama.

 Facilities for disabled students

 Brasenose welcomes applications from graduate students with special access or learning needs.
 Facilities available include specially adapted rooms in the graduate buildings.
 Please contact the college about any accessibility requirements.

 Special needs are co-ordinated between the Oxford colleges by the University's Disability Advisory Service, which can also advise on the range of facilities available across the University.

-The Hulme Common Room (HCR) is run by an elected committee of graduate students.
+The Hulme Common Room (HCR) is the graduate common room in Brasenose, run by an elected committee of passionate graduate students.